nathanleary/neural-net/README.md

-**this is an edited version of the go-deep library except it has been converted to 32-bit for better performance and some extra activation functions have been added (Elu, Mish and Swish)**
+**This is an edited version of the go-deep library except it has been converted to 32-bit for better performance and some extra activation functions have been added (Elu, Mish and Swish)**

 # go-deep
 [![Go Report Card](https://goreportcard.com/badge/github.com/patrikeh/go-deep)](https://goreportcard.com/report/github.com/patrikeh/go-deep)